Moesif/moesif-google-functions-example/README.md

 First, obtain your _Moesif Application Id_ from the onboarding flow or installation section of your Moesif Account.

-Replace `Your Application Id` in the `initiMoesif.js` with your actual application Id.
+Replace `Your Application Id` in the `initMoesif.js` file with your actual application Id.

 ### Google Cloud Function environment

 If you haven't done so, please follow [Google Quick Start guide](https://cloud.google.com/functions/docs/first-nodejs) to ensure you can create and deploy functions and have `glcoud` properly installed.

-## Run Test Locally.
+## Run Tests Locally

 You can also start each individual service and run locally using the `functions-framework`: